902 457 6567 | counselling@msvu.ca | EMF 141

 If a student misses their scheduled appointment three (3) or more times during a semester, they may be required to meet with the Manager before booking their next appointment.

-Policy on Notes
+Policy on Letters of Support

 Counselling Services is not an emergency clinic.